 To us, Keto Greeks, this is a challenge!
-Tiganites are almost ancient dessert which has been aromatising the kitchens and bakeries all over Greece for centuries.
-Have you ever visited Greek islands or mainland and had a chance to try them?
+Tiganites are almost ancient dessert that has been aromatising the kitchens and bakeries all over Greece for centuries.
+Have you ever visited Greek islands or the mainland and had a chance to try them?

 How about Croatia?
 They call them Fritule there!

-Just a few days ago my wife and I spend a mini vacation in the picturesque city of Split.
-Croatian coast is so attractive that I totally understand my ancestors, ancient Greeks who decided to found numerous colonies there in the ancient times.
-At night, when we went for a walk in the historical city centre, we were amazed by the smell of Fritule.
+Just a few days ago my wife and I spend a mini-vacation in the picturesque city of Split.
+Croatian coast is so attractive that I totally understand my ancestors, ancient Greeks who decided to found numerous colonies there in ancient times.
+At night, when we went for a walk in the historic city centre, we were amazed by the smell of Fritule.
 They were offering them in every corner.
 My wife said:

 – We must ketonise them!!!